Androgyny and futuristic fashion light up London

-LONDON Futuristic designs, bright colors, sequins and androgynous styles dominated the catwalks at London Fashion Week Tuesday, with designers drawing inspiration for their creations from literature, paintings and even their own husbands' wardrobes.
+LONDON Futuristic designs, bright colours, sequins and androgynous styles dominated the catwalks at London Fashion Week on Tuesday, with designers drawing inspiration for their creations from literature, paintings and even their own husbands' wardrobes.

 Serbian-born designer Roksanda Ilincic experimented with androgyny in her turquoise, burgundy, navy and ivory autumn/winter 2012 collection, which featured oversized jackets, loosely tailored trousers and baggy hooded sweatshirts tucked into tightly fitting skirts.